 Once released, hormones target cells and tissues, sending chemical messages to help the body perform its daily functions.

-Most of the time, you only notice an issue with your hormones when there is a problem or when you fix a problem and your health improves.
+Most of the time, you only notice an issue with your hormones when there is a problem or when you fix a problem, and your health improves.

 People whose hormones are in balance experience:

 Balancing hormones helps you achieve this overall feeling of good health.
-If you are experiencing poor health and no other diseases and conditions are present, a hormonal imbalance could be the cause.
+If you are experiencing poor health and no other diseases and conditions are present, a hormone imbalance could be the cause.

 Marks, Vincent.
 “How Our Food Affects Our Hormones.”
 Clinical Biochemistry, vol. 18, no. 3, June 1985, pp. 149–153, 10.1016/s0009-9120(85)80099-0.